davkat1/GreenLight/readme.md

 ### Example simulations

-`runScenarios\exampleSimulation` shows how you may use a dataset of weather data (in this case, the Reference Year for Dutch Greenhouses), to run the model with default settings.
+`runScenarios\exampleSimulation.m` shows how you may use a dataset of weather data (in this case, the Reference Year for Dutch Greenhouses), to run the model with default settings.
 The plot made here is of the lamp temperatures, but you may plot whatver model component you wish.

-`runScenarios\exampleSimulation2` shows more uses of the model, now run with settings for a modern greenhouse, including plotting the outputs.
+`runScenarios\exampleSimulation2.m` shows more uses of the model, now run with settings for a modern greenhouse, including plotting the outputs.

 `runScenarios\exampleCropModel.m` gives a simple example of running only the crop component of the model.